JordanMicahBennett/live_ai_object-detection-on-tiny-jetson-neural-nano-computer/README.md

 Future plans
 ===
 I also bought a reflective film along with the kit, which is to be placed on my car's windshield, to reflect the small lcd screen that came with nano kit.
 Now working on a project to help warn driver of road conditions.
 The warnings will be visible to the driver via the reflective film.
+See [this video](https://www.youtube.com/watch?v=cfUmRj976qE) which shows a speedometer on reflective film/hud.
+I will do something like the video, but with ai based road condition warnings instead of speedometer numbers.